0

 Following these steps in accordance with the Companies Act of 2013 helps ensure legal compliance and good corporate governance practices.
 It protects the interests of the shareholders and maintains the company’s reputation in the corporate ecosystem.

-For additional information on dividend declaration and payment compliance, always refer to the latest version of the Companies Act and consult with legal professionals.
+For additional information for in the process for declaration of dividend and payment compliance, always refer to the latest version of the Companies Act and consult with legal professionals.

 Note: As of the writing of this article, the Corporate Laws in India are subject to changes, and as such, the process outlined above might have been updated.
 Please ensure to check the latest provisions in the Companies Act, 2013, and amendments thereafter.